freeCodeCamp/chinese/chinese/articles/what-is-the-jamstack-and-how-do-i-host-my-website-on-it.md

 But you don’t even need to have APIs.
 You don’t even need to have Javascript!
 As long as you’re serving an HTML file without it having to be compiled on a server at request time (aka pre-rendering it), you’ve got yourself a JAMstack site.

-## What are some examples of JAMstack?
+## What are some examples of JAMstack

 ### freecodecamp.org